martin-rizzo/TensorInfo/README.md

 > [!NOTE]
 > This project is in its early development phase.
 Some features may change as the project evolves.

-TensorMap allows developers to load and inspect tensor maps from different file formats.
+TensorInfo allows developers to load and inspect tensor maps from different file formats.
 The library currently includes two core classes:
 - **TensorMap**: A high-level interface for managing tensor data and metadata.
 - **TensorTree**: A hierarchical navigation system for exploring tensor structures within the loaded files.

 ## Key Features

-- Load and parse tensor maps from `.safetensors` and `.gguf` files.
+- Load and parse tensor information from `.safetensors` and `.gguf` files.
 - Access tensor metadata, including shapes, types, and byte offsets.
 - Retrieve original file metadata.
 - CLI utilities for quick analysis and exploration of tensor files.